 At The Closing Table

 In addition to paying your agent, you will also have to pay the closing costs on the closing date.
 This is typically around 2% of the final sale price.
 The closing costs include things such as appraisal fees, taxes, deed recording, title searches, credit checks, and more.
-With a direct sale to Texas Direct Home Buyers, all of these costs are covered for you.
+With a direct sale to Austin Direct Home Buyers, all of these costs are covered for you.

 Time Is Of The Essence

 Listing your house is a gamble.
 There’s no guarantee as to how much you will get, or when the sale will close.
 This makes it difficult to plan ahead and move on with your life.
 In addition to everything else, you will also have to continue paying the monthly costs for the home, such as insurance, taxes, and utilities.
 An agent can list your house for any price, but that doesn’t mean you will get it.
-With a direct sale to Texas Direct Home Buyers, before you even sign anything, you will know the exact amount you will receive, as well as the closing date.
+With a direct sale to Austin Direct Home Buyers, before you even sign anything, you will know the exact amount you will receive, as well as the closing date.
 We aim to make the process as clear and as simple as possible.

 Do you want to sell a house in Austin or the surrounding area?
 Before hiring a Austin agent, give our office a call or send us a message!
 Find out how we can help you!
 (512) 345-9090